-F. ALTERING THE BURDEN OF PROOF BY AGREEMENT.
-Premarital and post-marital agreements can change the rules of characterizing separate and community property.
-The parties can make community property separate, separate property community, and at least in premarital agreements can waive reimbursement and economic contribution claims.
+D. ALTERING THE BURDEN OF PROOF BY AGREEMENT.
+Premarital and post-marital agreements can alter the marital property character of assets despite the normal rules of characterization.
+The parties can make community property separate, separate property community, and at least in premarital agreements can waive reimbursement claims.

-The Texas Family Law Practice Manual premarital agreement form (Form 63-3) attempts to alter presumptions and methods of proving separate property.
+The Texas Family Law Practice Manual premarital agreement form (Form 63-3) purports to alter presumptions and methods of proving separate property.